freaky1718/Old-Perchance-Revival-WebUI/README.md

 *   **Fully Portable:** This change makes the entire application, along with its models, self-contained and easily portable.
 *   **No Global Cache Usage:** The app will no longer use your main Hugging Face user cache directory (e.g., `~/.cache/huggingface` or `C:\Users\<username>\.cache\huggingface`) for models it downloads.

-### 11/06/2025 - email model suggestions to: raxephion@yahoo.com (models you think might have been used by perchance and/or models you'd like to see in the app)
+#### 11/06/2025 - email model suggestions to: raxephion@yahoo.com (models you think might have been used by perchance and/or models you'd like to see in the app)
-### 11/06/2025 - Added 3 more models/presets for variety while perchance models are still being hunted down.
+#### 11/06/2025 - Added 3 more models/presets for variety while perchance models are still being hunted down.
 Fixed update.bat - busy testing
-### 08/06/2025 - Issue: update.bat not functioning correctly.
-Busy fixing but it's one of those insanely crazy bugs.
-In the meanwhile to update the app download the repo manually and extract, overwriting all in same directory
-### 07/06/2025 - Still in Early Dev!

 > ⚠️ **Early Development Notice**
 > This app is still in **very early development**.
 It can already generate images successfully, but expect bugs, missing polish, and future changes (including some big ones).
 It’s functional but **not production-ready yet**.
 Stability is good so far, but this is more of an early preview than a final release.